-As local guide and avid angler Paul Samycia explains, “Fernie is well known for its winter powder and amazing ski terrain and it has convinced many people to make a move or an extended stay to the area.
+As local guide and avid angler Paul Samycia with the Elk River Guiding Company explains, “Fernie is well known for its winter powder and amazing ski terrain and it has convinced many people to make a move or an extended stay to the area.
 So many of these adventurous types, myself included, have realized that the rivers are just as addicting as the snow.
 Full of wild native fish that are a part of every fly angler’s dreams.
-You hear it all the time I came to Fernie for the snow but stayed for the fly fishing!”.
+You hear it all the time I came to Fernie for the snow but stayed for the fly fishing!”

 The Elk River runs through the heart of the communities of the Elk Valley.
 Elkford, Sparwood and Fernie are all excellent places to make base and explore the river and its tributaries.
 The Elk Valley is home to a wild and native population of west-slope cutthroat and bull trout.
 The Elk River is renowned for its dry-fly fishing and many adventure seekers who moved for winter adventures take up the summer sport.

 Starting at Elk Lakes Provincial Park, north of Elkford and running for 220-kms to join the Kootenay River in Lake Koocanusa, there are amble options for fishing and exploring.
 Or for relaxing and reconnecting to the land.